HOME

 Oregon Sentinel, Jacksonville, January 14, 1865, page 2

 Unfortunately for the peace of the country, some of the most virulent editors in the service of Jeff Davis on this coast are Irish, who know how to appeal to the prejudices of their countrymen and stir up the worst traits of their characters.
-These men having nothing but their worthless lives at stake, seem bent upon urging their ignorant countrymen to acts of violence.
-One of these [Patrick J. Malone], known among decent people (from his low, brutal and fiendish qualities) as the "reptile," edited a sheet in this town at the commencement of the war.
-For its open and flagrant treason it was denied a passage in the mails, and for its gross indecency was excluded from the homes even of its patrons.
+These men, having nothing but their worthless lives at stake, seem bent upon urging their ignorant countrymen to acts of violence.
+One of these [P. J. Malone of the Jacksonville Intelligencer/Reporter] known among decent people (from his low, brutal and fiendish qualities) as the "reptile," edited a sheet in this town at the commencement of the war.
+For its open and flagrant treason it was denied a passage in the mails, and for its gross indecency was excluded from the houses even of its patrons.
 Though forced to give up the publication of a paper, the "reptile" did not give up his design to cause a rebellion on this coast, but exercised all the influence he could use with his countrymen, both in this state and California, to form combinations to resist the laws, and set the governments, both state and federal, at defiance.
-This "unclean heart" is now editing a paper [the Oregon Reporter] at Jacksonville, where it is supposed treason "most flourishes."
+This "unclean beast" is now editing a paper at Jacksonville, where it is supposed treason "most flourishes."
 That he is alive and at large is sufficient evidence of the misplaced mercy and forbearance of the government.
 No one who knows this man doubts his desire to bring upon this state all the horrors of civil war, and should he succeed in his wicked purpose he will take such a part in it as will shame Quantrill in atrocity.
 Yet men claiming to be staunch supporters of the Union advertise in his paper, speak to him, and even shake his hand when they meet him in the streets!!!

-Communication from Corvallis, Oregon Statesman, Salem, January 16, 1865, page 2
+Oregon Statesman, Salem, January 16, 1865, page 2

 By request of Father Blanchet we publish the following letter, which will explain itself: